lunarmodules/Penlight/docs_topics/04-paths.md

 	text = assert(file.read(arg[1]))
     assert(file.write(arg[2],text:upper()))

-Copying files is suprisingly tricky. `file.copy` and `file.move` attempt to use the best implementation possible.
+Copying files is surprisingly tricky. `file.copy` and `file.move` attempt to use the best implementation possible.
 On Windows, they link to the API functions `CopyFile` and `MoveFile`, but only if the `alien` package is installed (this is true for Lua for Windows.)
 Otherwise, the system copy command is used.
 This can